Data wrangling, grouping and aggregation#

 new_names

-Our dictionary looks correct, so now we can change the column names by passing that dictionary using the parameter columns in the rename() function:
+Our dictionary format looks correct, so now we can change the column names by passing that dictionary with the parameter columns in the .rename() function.

 data = data.rename(columns=new_names)